SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex12-Thread/README.md

-# Exercise 12: Performance Management
+# Exercise 12: Analyzing SQL Performance
 Managing and monitoring past and current information about the performance of the SAP HANA instance is important for root-cause analysis and the prevention of future performance issues.
 In this exercise, you'll explore the additional performance management tools available in the SAP HANA cockpit.

 1. Locate the **Threads** card.
 This card shows the number of active and blocked threads in the database.
 Clicking on it takes you to the **Threads** app, which is used to monitor the longest-running threads active in your system.
 It may be useful to see, for example, how long a thread is running, or if a thread is blocked for an inexplicable length of time.